rustyshakelford2/LavaFurnace/readme.txt

 (this accepts either true or false values)
 (True will disable LavaFurnace permissions checks entirely)

+allow_freeforall_chests=
+(this accepts either true or false values)
+(True will disable LavaFurnace permissions checks for opening chests only)

+use_large_chests=
+(this accepts either true or false values)
+(if set to true lavafurnace will use large chest capacity)

+layer_one_blocks=
+(this accepts defined valid block types for the top most layer of the furnace)

+layer_two_blocks=
+(this accepts defined valid block types for the second layer of the furnace)

+layer_three_blocks=
+(this accepts defined valid block types for the bottom layer of the furnace)

+belt_blocks=
+(this accepts defined valid block types for the belt that runs around the middle of the furnace)

+door_block=
+(this accepts defined valid block types for the crucible door of the furnace)

 Debug=
-(a value of 1 allows users to put lava blocks into the furnace for power) (1 is mainly for testing or cheating your choice.
+(a value of 1 allows users to put lava blocks into the furnace for power, permissions node is listed below) (1 is mainly for testing or cheating your choice.
 2 & 3 are for debugging info in the console.
 3 for creating, 2 for deleting)
 (4 is for permissions checks)
 (5 is to show exceptions traps)
+(6 is for detailed building debugging *requires admin build permissions)

 ***************************